Interested in becoming a travel blogger? Trying to learn how to start a travel blog and get paid? Then these travel blog tips are for you!

 I recommend creating an About page before you even publish your first post.
 And as your content, style, and personality evolves over time, you should update this page to reflect the travel blogger you’ve become.

-The ultimate goal for your About page is to tell readers why they should follow your journey and stick around for the long haul.
+The ultimate goal for your “About” page is to tell readers why they should follow your journey and stick around for the long haul.
+This exercise of telling people who you are and what you’re all about will undoubtedly help you start a travel blog.

 Before publishing your first post, you’ll want to create a Contact page.
 This lays out how people—both fans and potential work partners—can reach you.
 Be sure to include an email address, contact form, and/or your social media handles!